Investing in Switzerland

 • Checking account: 0%

-• Savings account: 0.35%
+• Savings account: 0.11%

-• 3a account: 0.54%
+• 3a account: 0.27%

 Medium term notes

-Trade on the stock market yourself
+Trading on the stock market

 • Time-consuming: The work is up to you.
 You have to diversify and be your own risk manager.
 And you have to keep your portfolio on track at all times.
-That costs money.
+That costs time and money.

-Another disadvantage is the lack of liquidity: depending on the contract, it can take weeks or months before you have access to your money.
-And, of course, there are risks here too.
-Even wealth managers are only human and invest your assets on the markets.
-Then there are 'selfish' funds: banks and asset managers have an incentive to promote their own funds in order to collect commissions on two levels.
-It is also not uncommon for them to have distribution partnerships with third parties, which generates commissions.
+Another disadvantage is the lack of liquidity: depending on the contract entered into, it can take weeks or months before you have access to your money.
+And, of course, there are also the usual market risks, because even wealth managers are only human.
+Added to this are self-serving funds: there is an incentive for the bank or wealth manager to place their own products in the portfolio in order to collect commissions on two levels.
+It is also not uncommon for distribution partnerships with third parties to exist, which earns the bank commissions but reduces the return on investment.
+Read more about this in our blog on kickbacks.

 Conclusion

 If you want to avoid effort and price risks, a bank account is a suitable place to park your money.
 It scores highly in terms of liquidity.
-However, customers must accept that their assets will gradually lose purchasing power.
+However, customers must accept that their assets will lose purchasing power.

 Disclaimer: We have taken great care with the content of this article.
 Nevertheless, we cannot exclude the possibility of errors.
 The validity of the content is limited to the time of publication.